 We clearly see that at the interference-free positions, there is a very strong correlation between the signal strength and the observed error rate.
 There is a threshold signal strength above which the error rate is more or less negligible.
-For the 1 Mbps & 11 Mbps rates, this threshold is about -86dBm & -79dBmrespectively.
-For 2 Mbps & 5.5 Mbps, this threshold was about -85 dBm & -80 dBm respectively.
+For the 1-, 2-, 5.5-, and 11-Mbps rates, this threshold is about -86, -85, -80, and -79 dBm, respectively.

 To see how these threshold values compare with the scenario where there is no wireless channel, we used the same cards to perform a controlled experiment indoors when the transmitter and receiver cards were connected by an RF cable.
-In these controlled experiments too, the noise floor was between -95dBm and -94dBm, much like in our outdoor experiments.
-The threshold RSSI values above which the error rate fell below 1% was -88dBm, -86dBm, -82dBm, and -81dBm respectively for the four transmit rates.
+In these controlled experiments, too, the noise floor was between -95 and -94 dBm, much like in our outdoor experiments.
+The threshold RSSI values above which the error rate fell below 1% was -88, -86, -82, and -81 dBm, respectively, for the four transmit rates.
 These are close to the card's sensitivity values.
 We observed similar values with other cards of the same make.